 8.)
-When threatened this critter is highly aggressive and tends to lunge and strike their aggressor repeatedly!
+When threatened this critter is highly aggressive and tends to lunge and strike at their aggressor repeatedly!

 9.)
 A study was performed to determine if the introduction of predators to Guam could help alleviate the invasive tree snake.
-Two possible solutions are the introduction of the cane toad and the red-bellied black snake.
+2 possible solutions are the introduction of the cane toad and the red-bellied black snake.
 But there is hesitation in doing this due to the obvious outcomes of other animals being affected too; especially by the highly invasive cane toad.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!